TianCater/Data_Science_871_Machine_Learning/README.md

 ![](README_files/figure-markdown_github/Cross%20Validation-1.png)

 # The K-Nearest Neighbors (KNN) Algorithm

+The K-Nearest Neighbours (KNN) algorithm is a supervised machine learning algorithm.
+The algorithm applies a method of classifying data to estimate the likelihood that a data point will become a member of one group or another depending on the group to which the data points nearest to it belong (the training set).
+In this section, our primary objective is to forecast values for the JSE Top 40 index through a KNN experimental approach and compare its forecast accuracy with the other models adopted.

+The following 500 values forecasted are shown in figure .
+The number of parameters in the KNN regression is set to 100 because this project focuses on comparing different projection models rather than deducing the actual movement of stock prices.
+Furthermore, the lags are selected based on the AIC, and recursive methods are applied as the multiple-step ahead strategy.

 ``` r
 # Remember here to justify the selection of the k-value, the lags, as well as the msas. # Do so by comparing the RMSE, MAE, and the MAPE values for different specifications.